mds2425-AleixoGarcia/mds-51653_55440/README.md

  For other operating systems, go to the Kibana download page.

 To learn more about installing, configuring, and running Kibana, read the Kibana Reference.

+## Launch the Kibana web interface
+ The Beats are open source data shippers that you install as agents on your servers to send operational data to Elasticsearch.
+Beats can send data directly to Elasticsearch or via Logstash, where you can further process and enhance the data.

+Each Beat is a separately installable product.
+In this tutorial, you learn how to install and run Metricbeat with the system module enabled to collect system metrics.

+To learn more about installing and configuring other Beats, see the Getting Started documentation: